Microsoft-USEduAzure/workshops/serverless/readme.md

 > * Translate text in the logic app
 > * Connect the logic app to the function.
 > * Send an email & retweet based on the response from the function.
+> * Save data into a serverless database.
+> * Visualize data with Power BI